folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### HAZELCAST_FILE

 The configuration file for hazelcast OKAPI Cluster to use for cluster node discovery.
-Default */usr/local/bin/folio/okapi/hazelcast.xml*
+Defaults to */usr/local/bin/folio/okapi/hazelcast.xml*

 ### HAZELCAST_IP

 The PUBLIC IP for hazelcast of the OKAPI Cluster node to use.
-Default <localhost IP>
+Defaults to <localhost IP>

 ### HAZELCAST_PORT

 The PUBLIC network interface port for hazelcast in the OKAPI Cluster node to use.
-Default *5701*
+Defaults to *5701*

 ### HAZELCAST_VERTX_PORT